xplosionmind/old.tommi.space/_notes/public/Apps.md

 - [Homebrew](https://brew.sh/), MacOS package manager
 - [git](https://git-scm.com/), a <abbr title="Version Control Software">VCS</abbr> no one can live without.
-- [Vim](http://vim.org) is the best text editor in the world, and it’s more than that; it’s a philosophy, a lifestyle.
-Actually, it’s preinstalled on UNIX-based OSs, but I installed [Neovim](https://neovim.io) which is so great.
+- [Vim](https://www.vim.org "vim official website") is the best text editor in the world, and it’s more than that; it’s a philosophy, a lifestyle.
+Actually, it’s preinstalled on UNIX-based OSs, but I installed [Neovim](https://neovim.io "Neovim official website") which is so great.
 I use it on a daily basis and I love it.
-	- [Vim casts](http://vimcasts.org/), the best video tutorials you can find
-	- [Practical Vim](https://pragprog.com/book/dnvim2/practical-vim-second-edition) a book - the best book you can find - on Vim, by the same creator of Vim Casts: [Drew Neil](http://drewneil.com/).
+See [[Resources#vim]] for learning material.
 - [Animated QR code generator](https://github.com/sylnsfar/qrcode)
 - [Exposé](https://github.com/Jack000/Expose), a simple and beautiful static site generator for photoessays
 - [fd](https://github.com/sharkdp/fd "fd source code on GitHub"), `find` improved